aridoza/foundational-java/garbage-collection/README.md

 *After this lesson, you will be able to:*

-- Identify where objects are stored in Java.
 - Differentiate between the heap and the stack.
 - Describe what the garbage collector is and how it works.
 - Specify the heap size when you launch a program.